MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_manualsetup_ml.md

 ---
 # Learning pathways manual setup

+Microsoft 365 learning pathways offers a manual setup for organizations that need support for one of the following scenarios:

+- Your organization has an established SharePoint Online modern communication site dedicated to training and you want to add learning pathways to that site.
+In this scenario, the learning pathways web part has not be set up on the site.

+- You want to install learning pathways for multilingual support in one of your organization's SharePoint Communication sites.
+The site has, or will have, a default langauge that is not English, but is one of the languages supported by learning pathways.
+Here are the languages supported by learning pathways:

+- English
+- Chinese (Simplified)
+- French
+- German
+- Italian (Italy)
+- Japanese (Japan)
+- Portuguese (Brazilian)
+- Russian (Russian)
+- Spanish

-Microsoft 365 learning pathways offers a manual, stand-alone web part setup for those organizations that already have an established SharePoint Online modern communication site dedicated to training, or that just want to set up the learning pathways web part in their own communication site.
-Note that the manual setup requires experience working with Windows PowerShell and the SharePoint Online Management Shell.
-The steps for a manual set up of the learning pathways Web part as as follows:
+Manual setup of learning pathways requires experience working with Windows PowerShell and the SharePoint Online Management Shell.
+Here are the steps for the manual setup of learning pathways:

 - Validate that you have met all the prerequisites.
+- Check the default language settings for your site.
+If OK, proceed with manual install.
+If you need a different default language setting, you'll need to create a new site.
 - Install the customlearning.sppkg file in your SharePoint Tenant App Catalog.
 - Provision/Identify a modern communication site to act as your Microsoft 365 learning pathways home site.
 - Execute a PowerShell script that will configure your tenant with the appropriate artifacts that learning pathways depends on.